afnom/missing-semester/_2024/using_cli_tools_for_work.md

 Many of the types of database discussed in [database design](#database-design) are offered directly as managed services.

 Cloud providers frequently offer multiple different RDBMS instances e.g. AWS Relational Database Service offers [PostgreSQL](https://aws.amazon.com/rds/postgresql/) and [MariadDB](https://aws.amazon.com/rds/mariadb/) along with MySQL, Oracle and Db2.
-Some even offer *severless instances* e.g. [Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/) which can free you from the limitations of a single-node database but potentially incur higher costs based on your use-cases.
+Some even offer *serverless instances* e.g. [Aurora PostgreSQL](https://aws.amazon.com/rds/aurora/) which can free you from the limitations of a single-node database but potentially incur higher costs based on your use-cases.

 If you are using an RDBMS, another consideration you may make are the *expected workloads* that you are running.
 A transaction-based workload is better suited to e.g. AWS RDS whereas an analytical workload would run better on AWS Redshift.